Max-le/CS50_Predictor/README.md

     1. The database system is SQLite3.
 Make sure it is installed on your machine.
     Type `touch predictor.db` in Terminal on root directory of the project.

-    The database's name has to be "predictor.db". ( You can change that, but then you'll also need to edit the source code )
+    The database's name has to be "predictor.db". ( You can change that, but then you'll also need to edit the source code ).

     2. The database has three tables : Fixtures ( list all the events ), Bets ( all users predictions), and Users ( list of all users registered )
     The instructions to create thoses tables are provided in the "init_db.sql" file, so you can run it :

+    Type in terminal :

     `sqlite3 predictor.db`